 - In the Apps tab, locate Custom Apps tab and click the Settings button.

 Disable unpublished apps by default option will be enabled if you are experiencing this issue.
-You will need to add the app's API key to the allowlist.
+Use the ‘Add App’ button in the Custom Apps Manager to add the client ID to enable the app.

 - If this is an internal application, you should ask the app developer for this value from the configuration tab of the developer console (aka client ID).